joshcamas/unity3d-billboard-generator/README.md

 * Lets create a custom bakepass to use normals in our billboard!
 * Add a new Billboard Texture to your Render Settings.
 Set the property id to "\_Normals", and toggle off Alpha Is Transparency.
 * Add a new Bake Pass.
 Uncheck "A", since we have no need for the alpha channel (normals can be baked into 3 channels).
 * Create a new shader.
 This will be your "normal bake pass shader".
-Here is what mine looks like (I used amplify since I am lazy)
+Make your shader output the normals of each fragment.
+(Literally rendering the normals)
 * Insert this shader in the "Custom Shader" field in your new Bake Pass.
 * To use this normal texture, simply sample the texture "\_Normals" in your billboard.
 Here's an example: